 The drawbacks to LPG are the limited number of fueling stations and vehicles.
-Just over 1,500 public fueling stations sell LPG.
+About 1,300 public fueling stations sell LPG in the US (see AFDC's Alternative Fueling Station Locator to find an LPG station near you).
 A few light-duty vehicles—mostly larger trucks and vans—can be ordered from a dealer with a prep-ready engine package and converted to use propane.
 Consumers can also convert in-use conventional vehicles for LPG use.
 Some LPG vehicles run on propane only.
 Others can switch between propane and a conventional fuel such as gasoline.

 Propane is stored as a liquid in pressurized fuel tanks rated to 300 psi.
 So, LPG conversions consist of installing a separate fuel system (if the vehicle will use both conventional fuel and LPG) or a replacement fuel system (LPG-only operation).

 Converting a vehicle to use LPG can cost $6,000 to $12,000.
 However, this cost may be recovered in lower fuel and maintenance costs.